krzemienski/awesome-from-stars/README.md

 * [ml-explore/mlx-lm](https://github.com/ml-explore/mlx-lm): Run LLMs with MLX
 * [madroidmaq/mlx-omni-server](https://github.com/madroidmaq/mlx-omni-server): MLX Omni Server is a local inference server powered by Apple's MLX framework, specifically designed for Apple Silicon (M-series) chips.
 It implements OpenAI-compatible API endpoints, enabling seamless integration with existing OpenAI SDK clients while leveraging the power of local ML inference.
 * [ml-explore/mlx-swift-examples](https://github.com/ml-explore/mlx-swift-examples): Examples using MLX Swift
+* [Blaizzy/mlx-video](https://github.com/Blaizzy/mlx-video): MLX-Video is the best package for inference and finetuning of Image-Video-Audio generation models on your Mac using MLX.
 * [Blaizzy/mlx-vlm](https://github.com/Blaizzy/mlx-vlm): MLX-VLM is a package for inference and fine-tuning of Vision Language Models (VLMs) on your Mac using MLX.
 * [mrpdaemon/mmf](https://github.com/mrpdaemon/mmf): Video transcoding ffmpeg frontend in Python
 * [MillmanY/MMPlayerView](https://github.com/MillmanY/MMPlayerView): Custom AVPlayerLayer on view and transition player with good effect like youtube and facebook